stutrek/react-multi-page-form/README.md

         currentPage, // the page object
         advance, // goes to the next page goBack, // goes back one page
-        isFinal: // if this is the last page
+        isFinal, // if this is the last page isFirst, // if this is the first page
     } = useMultiPageHookForm({
         hookForm,
         pages,